-Finkbine Golf Course is the University of Iowa Department of Athletics championship golf course and is home to the Men’s and Women’s Collegiate Teams.
+Finkbine Golf Course is the University of Iowa Athletics Department championship golf course and is home to the Men’s and Women’s Collegiate Teams.
 Named for W.O.
-Finkbine, who donated the land to The University of Iowa, this scenic golf course, from the championship tee, stretches over 7100 yards of rolling Iowa terrain, and plays to a par 72 with a USGA course rating of 74.1 and slope rating of 132.
+Finkbine, who donated the land to The University of Iowa, this scenic golf course, from the championship tee, stretches over 7,200 yards of rolling Iowa terrain, and plays to a par 72 with a USGA course rating of 74.6 and slope rating of 134.
 Finkbine has been the home to numerous NCAA tournaments plus the Amana VIP Classic, and 1991 Hogan Tour, and 1992 and 1993 Nike Tour Hawkeye Classic tournaments.
 More recently, the course has hosted the 2010 Iowa State Women’s Amateur, 2013 Iowa Match Play and 2014 Iowa State Men’s Amateur.

 Good opening hole.

 Keep it down the left side to avoid fairway bunker on right.
 Green slopes severely from back to front, so try and keep it below the hole for your best birdie chance.

 Straight away Par-5.
 Hitting the fairway is crucial to making birdie.
 Make sure lay-up shot avoids fairway bunkers on left and right.
 Also, pay attention to pin placement on this deep green.